heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 ### Section 1.

-As used in tlus Declaration: (1) "mortgage'' includes any deed of trust or other security instrument; (2) "mortgagee" includes the beneficiary of a deed of trust, a secured party, or other holder of a security interest; (3) "foreclosure" includes a notice and sale proceeding pursuant to a deed of trust or sale on default under a security agreement; and (4) "institutional holder" means a mortgagee which is a bank or savings and loan association or established mortgage company, or other entity chartered under federal or state laws, any corporation or insurance company, or any federal or state agency.
+As used in the Declaration: (1) "mortgage" includes any deed of trust or other security instrument; (2) "mortgagee" includes the beneficiary of a deed of trust, a secured party, or other holder of a security interest; (3) "foreclosure" includes a notice and sale proceeding pursuant to a deed of trust or sale on default under a security agreement; and (4) "institutional holder" means a mortgagee which is a bank or savings and loan association or established mortgage company, or other entity chartered under federal or state laws, any corporation or insurance company, or any federal or state agency.

 ### Section 2.

 The approval of two-thirds (2/3) of the total voting membership shall be required for any of the following:

-1. The abandonment or termination of tl1e PUD status of the project, except for abandonment or termination, if any, provided by law in the case of substantial destruction by fire or other casualty or in the case of a taking by condemnation or erninent domain.
+1. The abandonment or termination of the PUD status of the project, except for abandonment or termination, if any, provided by law in the case of substantial destruction by fire or other casualty or in the case of a taking by condemnation or erninent domain.

 2. The effectuation of any decision by the owners association to initiate or terminate professional management and assume self-management of the project.
 Any management agreement for the project shall be terminable by the Association for cause upon thirty (30) days written notice thereof, and the term of any such agreement may not exceed one year, renewable by agreement of the parties for successive one-year periods.

 3. Partitioning or subdividing any lot.

-4. Any act or omission seeking to abandon, partition, subdivide, encumber, sell or transfer the common areds; prnvided, · however, that the granting of easements for public utilities or other public purposes consistent with the intended use of the common areas shall not be deemed a transfer within the meaning of this clause.
+4. Any act or omission seeking to abandon, partition, subdivide, encumber, sell or transfer the common areds; prnvided, however, that the granting of easements for public utilities or other public purposes consistent with the intended use of the common areas shall not be deemed a transfer within the meaning of this clause.

 ### Section 3.